Pine Tree Store Community

 Deed Bk R-441 Bertie Co 26 May 1797 John Campbell, Jr. sold his father’s seine fishery to Josiah Perry, Samuel Rayner, James Ward, Charles Freeman, Jeremiah Freeman and Joshua Freeman, Jr. It was located on the beach at Colerain.

 About Pitch Landing by James Elliott Moore ca 1970

 Pitch Landing was a small shipping station on Chinkapin Creek.
-The Van Pelts, a New York family of Dutch extraction, had established the landing.
+The Van Pelts, a New York family, had established the landing.
 It had its beginning with the naval stores industry, a major source of income in colonial Carolina.
 All of the products came from the native pine tree and included pitch, tar, turpentine, staves, headings and lumber.
 Although the industry had its impetus under the auspices of the British navy, it continued to be a vital part of the economy after the Revolution.
 Speculation on the market was as wild as modern Wall Street gambling, and many a man lost or won his proverbial shirt while dealing in naval stores.
 Despite its present deserted appearance, Pitch Landing was a scene of bustling activity in its day.
 For years it was a vital institution in the life of southeastern Hertford County handling all mail and freight for the region.
 It finally faded when sailing ships became too large to navigate the channel.

 Yankee Raid at Pitch Landing Dec 4, 1864 The raid is reported by local historian, John W. Moore and also in the Official Record of the Navies.